-- Due to data privacy and ethics requirements, data stewards need to control and manage their own data and will be reluctant to upload their data to an external repository,
+- Due to data privacy and ethics requirements, data stewards need to control and manage their own data and will be reluctant to upload their data to an external repository.

 Rather than a small number of large repositories, we envision many (10s or 100s) of institutional AIRR-seq data repositories, each managed and controlled by a local data steward, connected together in what we call the "AIRR Data Commons".

-The iReceptor Turnkey repository is our effort to make installing and managing a database node in the AIRR Data Commons easy (or at least as easy as possible) for an individual researcher, a reserarch lab, an institution, or a company.
-The iReceptor Turnkey Repository consists of a database software stack (based on MongoDB), a web service based API that allows external users to query that repository through the API, and a set of services that help users curated data in the repository.
+The iReceptor Turnkey repository software is our effort to make installing and managing a database node in the AIRR Data Commons easy (or at least as easy as possible) for an individual researcher, a research lab, an institution, or a company.
+The iReceptor Turnkey Repository consists of a database software stack (based on MongoDB), a web service based API that allows external users to query that repository through the API, and a set of services that help users curate data in the repository.
 If you are technically oriented, this is all done using Docker containers, making it easy to install and orchestrate the overall solution.

 Our goal is to make it easy for a research group to download and install the software, curate their data into their repository, and then integrate that repository into the AIRR Data Commons network of repositories.
-By using the iReceptor Turnkey Repository, your reserach lab will have access to both a local repository for your data as well as the ability to share that data by integrating your repository node into the AIRR Data Commons.
+By using the iReceptor Turnkey Repository, your research lab will have access to both a local repository for your data as well as the ability to share that data by integrating your repository node into the AIRR Data Commons.
 In this manner, it would then be simple to use the iReceptor Scientific Gateway to perform queries across all of the data in the AIRR Data Commons, including the data in your own repository.

 It is important to point out that the data that is curated in the Turnkey Repository is driven largely by the recommendations of the AIRR Community, which includes the AIRR Minimal Standard for AIRR-seq study metadata or MiAIRR and the AIRR Data Representation working groups specification for AIRR rearrangement data.
-It is this data from the AIRR Data Commons that the iReceptor Scientific Gateway allows users to interactively explore and query.
+It is this data, from the AIRR Data Commons, that the iReceptor Scientific Gateway allows users to interactively explore and query.